Survey vs Questionnaire: What is the Difference?

 So, in short, a questionnaire is part of a survey.
-For a more detailed answer, keep on reading.
+For the longer version, keep on reading.

 What is a Survey?

 If you google the phrase “what is a survey”, you’ll find numerous definitions that repeat the word “examine”.
 To do a survey means to examine something and reveal valuable insights.

 A survey is a complex process that involves collecting data through one or several methods to discover something.
 You can use a survey to test a hypothesis, generate feedback, or discover trends.

 A survey is not a thing, but a process of things.